t-ewing/portfolio/index.md

 **Description:** Buffaflo (a portmenteau of 'Buffer' and 'Flow') is a framework designed for constructing modular and runtime-reconfigurable musical instruments and sonification devices on embedded platforms - primarily targeting the STM32 family of microcontrollers.
 This framework is in active development, and began implementation as part of my MEng Individual Project to be used for teaching embedded audio programming to 2<sup>nd</sup> Year Electronic Engineering students.

 The framework allows for audio generating and processing 'modules' to be connected flexibly in a range of setups and reconfigured at runtime.
-A library of modules capable of waveform synthesis, envelope generation, sampling, and interfacing with external peripherals are provided, whilst also providing simple and intuitive functionality for users to develop their own modules.
+A library of modules capable of waveform synthesis, envelope generation, sampling, and interfacing with external peripherals are provided, whilst ensuring simple and intuitive functionality for users to develop their own modules.

 The embedded framework is coded in C, with ancillary graph-generation scripts written in Python (NumPy, SciPy, Matplotlib) and an OLED design tool for prototyping simple GUIs developed in Godot using GDScript.